camunda/camunda-bpm-platform/webapps/cockpit/cockpit-webapp/README.md

 Development Setup
 -----------------

-For developing cockpit you can use the `dev` profile.
+For developing cockpit you can use the `develop` profile.
 It will bootstrap cockpit in an embedded tomcat and allows it to reload web resources on the fly.

-The cockpit on embedded tomcat can be started from within the `cockpit-webapp` folder via `mvn clean tomcat:run -Pdev`.
+The cockpit on embedded tomcat can be started from within the `cockpit-webapp` folder via `mvn clean tomcat:run -Pdevelop`.

 Test Suite